apache/mxnet/docs/faq/gradient_compression.md

 When the training is configured to use device to device communication on a single node with multiple GPUs, gradient compression can be used to reduce the cost communication.
 This can provide about 20% speedup for large models using older generation architectures.
 However, speed benefits may be negligible on a machine with a newer generation architecture where GPUs can communicate at low latency.

-## Deep Neural Networks and Sparse Data
+## Approach

+The idea behind gradient compression comes from two observations:

-It is well-known that typically the weights of a fully connected DNN (Deep Neural Networks) are sparsely distributed with most weights close to zero, and so it is not surprising that sub-gradients are also sparse [1].
-Since sub-gradients are computed from a small part of the training data, they are even sparser than the weights.
-Hence, only a small fraction of the weights is required to be updated after each mini-batch.
-In other words, elements of the gradient that are near zero can safely be delayed longer than the typical mini-batch size.
-The sub-gradients are compressed significantly by considering only gradient elements whose absolute values exceed a threshold.
-The resulting sparse gradients are then encoded using 2-bit quantization thereby reducing the communication bandwidth.
-The delayed gradient values are aggregated into a gradient residual which is communicated when it reaches the threshold.
+First, when training large neural networks, the gradients of weights computed for a small mini-batch of training data are typically sparse.
+Only a small fraction of the weights have significant updates after each mini-batch.
+The synchronization of updates that are near zero can be safely delayed longer than the typical mini-batch size.
+This essentially means that the rate of weight-update can vary depending on the value of an individual weight.

+Secondly, gradients can be compressed significantly by considering only those gradient elements whose absolute values exceed a threshold, and then quantizing them to use lower bits per gradient value.
+By compressing the gradients, we can reduce communication bandwidth.
+The delayed gradient values, in the form of quantization error and values that don't meet the threshold, are aggregated into a gradient residual which is communicated when it reaches the threshold.

 ## Technical Implementation

-For data-parallel training, the model is replicated across compute nodes with the weight-updates synchronized across all the model replicas.
-The massive local computational density of the GPU nodes increases the required communication bandwidth for weight updates across model replicas in data-parallel distributed training.
-Instead of the uniform update-rate of weights imposed by the mini-batch size, the gradient compression capability controls the rate of weight-update per individual weight.
-Gradient compression uses the approach of delaying synchronization of weights whose updates (aka gradients) are small, and compressing the weight-updates which are synchronized.
-This reduction in communication bandwidth enables distributed training to be more efficient and scalable to more GPU nodes without significant loss in convergence rate or accuracy.
+### Two Bit Quantization

+Currently the supported type of quantization uses two bits for each gradient value.
+Any positive value greater than or equal to the threshold sets two bits as `11`, any negative value whose absolute value is greater or equal to the threshold sets two bits as `10`, and others are set to `00`.
+This enables us to store 16 quantized gradients as one float.
+The error in quantization, which is `original_value - quantized_value` is stored in the form of a gradient residual.

+### Types of Kvstore

+Supported types of `kvstore` are `device` and all distributed kvstores such as `dist_sync`, `dist_async`, and `dist_sync_device`.
+When `kvstore` is `device`, the communication between GPUs is compressed.
+Please note that this increases the memory usage of GPUs because of the additional residual stored.
+When using a distributed kvstore, worker-to-server communication is compressed.
+In this case, compression and decompression happen on the CPU, and gradient residuals will be stored on the CPU.
+Server-to-worker communication and device-to-device communication are not compressed to avoid multiple levels of compression.

 ## Enabling the Gradient Compression in MXNet